lennertvhoy/the-last-light/10-appendices/appendix-c-cognitive-atrophy.md

-# Appendix C: Measuring Cognitive Atrophy
+# Appendix C: The Fading Mind: Quantifying Cognitive Atrophy

 The increasing reliance on artificial intelligence and automation raises concerns about potential **cognitive atrophy** in humans – a decline in cognitive abilities due to reduced need for their exercise.
 This appendix explores methods for measuring and understanding this phenomenon from a technical and neuroscience perspective.